Creating software is a complex matter and its failure is often a failure of understanding.

 Each method of Software Product Design has its own unique benefits, but on the whole, the service can help you reduce costs whether you are about to start software development, or whether you are already in the process.
 The following list is some of the benefits that Software Product Design gives you.

 Define your business model

-A common method to create your business model used by Analysis and Design experts is conducting different workshops.
+A common method to create your business model used by Software Product Design experts is conducting different workshops.
 One type of workshop is a Disovery Workshop which aims to design, or go through a pre-existing business model with representatives of a company.
 Such workshops allow you and the IT company to define your product’s vision, business objectives and to establish a common understanding of the business goals.
-The other services provided by Analysis and Design make it possible to verify the assumptions and improve the business model to maximise the project’s business value.
-Ignoring this stage could lead to differences in understanding of the business needs which brings the risk of the product not providing the expected value and of its subsequent failure.
+Other services provided by our Analysis and Design team make it possible to verify the assumptions and improve the business model to maximise the project’s business value.
+Ignoring this stage could lead to differences in understanding of business needs which brings the risk of the product not providing expected value and of its subsequent failure.

 Software Product Design employs a number of methods to gather user insight and discover the underlying reasons and motivations of your target group.
 These methods include: in-depth individual interviews, focus groups, observations, usability testing and quantitative research techniques.
 All of these aim to get to know your potential end users to ensure that, before designing a piece of software, we understand user needs, their literacy in terms of IT and get to know their habits and pain points.
-These activities increase the probability of product success and eliminate the risk of possible oversight or mishap during development.
+These activities increase the probability of product success and minimise the risk of possible oversight or mishap during development.

 Understand the market